devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 ```

 Function `dataset()` implements logic described above and produces $$(paths, labels)$$
-pairs, where each element of pair has length of `batch_size`.
+pairs, where each element of a pair has the length of `batch_size`.
 Each `next()` call will
-produce new batch of data.
+produce a new batch of data.
 Note that on this step no images are stored in memory,
-only their paths and labels.
-Therefore, when generator is created, it occupies
+only their paths, and labels.
+Therefore, when a generator is created, it occupies
 a very small amount of memory.
 ```Python
 from math import ceil